Welcome to the College of Medical Science, School of Physician Assistant Studies!

-Dean of the College of Physician Assistant Studies
+Dean of the College of Medical Science, Director of the School of Physician Assistant Studies, Associate Professor of Physician Assistant Studies

 Basic Life Support for Health Care Providers & Advanced Cardiac Life Support Instruction